fujimogn/osc-requests/README.md

 # osc-requests
-Javascript wrapper for open camera APIs such as the Theta S. https://developers.theta360.com/en/docs/v2/api_reference/
+Javascript wrapper for open spherical camera APIs such as the Theta S. https://developers.theta360.com/en/docs/v2/api_reference/

 # Installation
 osc-requests can be installed via npm with